gkiarashv/xv6/contributions/Oct 31 2023/README.md

 Each process in xv6 will now be having a new field in `struct proc` struct called `priority` which is needed for priority scheduling.
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/proch.png)

+The default priority of a process is set to 10 in the `proc.c/allocproc()` function.

 ## proc.c